merkle-open/NitroNet/docs/known-issues.md

 - [Known Issues](known-issues.md)

 ## Limitations
 Unfortunately not all handlerbars features are supported in NitroNet.
-This is due to the underlying underlying handlebars parser [Veil](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars) we are using.
+This is due to the underlying handlebars parser [Veil](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars) we are using.

 To have an overview of what works and what not you can consult the [documentation of Veil.Handlebars](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars).